juliusoh/nestjs-example/README.md

 - Backend runs on port 3000
 - Frontend runs on port 3001
-- Favorites are stored in-memory (will reset when backend restarts)
+- Favorites are persisted to `backend/data/favorites.json`
+- Data directory is created automatically on first run